jscrane/Interrupted/README.md

 * A device group ("devices") which manages them.
 * Selecting on the device group sends the CPU to sleep if no device is ready.
 * When a device is ready, it returns its id.
+* Each external interrupt line is connected to ground by a push-buttons; when the one attached to pin #2 is pressed, the LED on pin #13 is lit, when the one on pin #3 is pressed, the LED is switched off again.

 Credits
 -------